What is an energy performance certificate (EPC)?

 How much do energy performance certificates (EPCs) cost?

-EPCs tend to cost up to £120, although the price is much lower than this for most properties.
+EPCs can cost up to £120, although the price is much lower than this for most properties.

 While all homes need to have an EPC, there's no benefit in choosing a more expensive provider, so shop around for the best deal.